karl-zylinski/odin-c-bindgen/README.md

 // Only include things that has this prefix required_prefix = ""

+// Set to true translate type names to Ada_Case force_ada_case_types = false

 // Single lib file to import
-import_lib = "my_lib.lib" // For example: "some_lib.lib"
+import_lib = "my_lib.lib"

-// Code file that contain libray import code and whatever else extra you need.
+// Use this file instead of `import_lib`.
+This is a whole file that is pasted near
-// Overrides lib_file.
-Is pasted near top of the final bindings. imports_file = ""
+// the top of the file.
+In it you can do platform-specific library imports etc. imports_file = ""

 // For package line at top of output files